 Building a table is one of the most deceptively simple woodworking projects going.
 What could be easier than gluing up a few boards and applying a finish, right?
 But reality is often surprising, because building a table – and especially the table top – can go wrong in ways you might not realize until it’s too late.
 Here are my favourite table construction tips, plus advice on how to avoid trouble.

 The first serious woodworking project I tackled back in the early 1980s was a table.
-It didn’t turn out as nice as I’d hoped.
-Thankfully I’ve learned a thing or two since then.
+It didn’t turn out as nicely as I’d hoped.
+Thankfully I’ve learned a thing or two over the last 40 years.
 If you’ve got questions about a specific table project after reading this article, send me an email at [email protected].
 We’ll figure things out together.
 If you’d like plans and more detailed construction instructions for build a great table of any size and shape, click below to check-out my online course EASY-BUILD TABLE – a how-to video course online.

 How to Build a Table Step#1: Settling on Size and Shape